supbrice/supbrice/README.md

 - 🌟 Passionate about cloud technology and IT automation.
 - 🎥 Enjoy making content and exploring the latest tech gadgets.
-- 📚 Listening to Audio Books, Podcast on cybersecurity and leadership.
+- 📚 Listening to Audio Books, Podcast on cloud, cybersecurity and leadership.
 - 🌍 Love traveling and photovideography!

 ---